This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Steroids: These may be given to decrease swelling, inflammation, and pain.
+- Medicines may be given to relieve pain, decrease inflammation, or prevent infection.

-- Jaw exercises: You will need to do jaw exercises after your surgery.
-These exercises help relieve bone and muscle pain and improve jaw movement.
+- Jaw exercises help relieve bone and muscle pain and improve jaw movement.
 A physical therapist will teach you how to do these exercises.

-- Mouth devices: Mouth devices include mouth or bite guards, splints, and jaw orthotics.
+- Mouth devices , including mouth or bite guards, splints, and jaw orthotics, may be needed.
 These devices can help your jaw heal properly and prevent teeth grinding or clenching.

 You may bleed more than expected or get an infection.
-Your ear canal and the nerves near your surgery area may be injured.
+Your ear canal and the nerves near the procedure area may be injured.
 You may get blood clots in your ear canal, have dizziness, hearing loss, or problems seeing.
-TMJ surgery may also cause abnormal heartbeats and low blood pressure.
-Your caregivers will watch you closely for these problems.
-Without surgery, your pain and other symptoms may worsen.
+This procedure may also cause abnormal heartbeats and low blood pressure.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.